myc2003/Course3Assignment4/README.md

 ### Step 2
 ----------
-Retrieve the information in the 'features.txt'.
+Retrieve the various activity measurement names in the 'features.txt'.

 ### Step 3
 ----------
 Rename the column names for each file read in during Step 1 to be more descriptive.
 For example, the dataset read from the 'subTest.txt' file had its column renamed to Subject_No.
-The X/y test and train datasets had column names renamed to correspond to the 561 different measurements retrieved during Step 3.
+The X/y test and train datasets had column names renamed to correspond to the 561 different activity measurements retrieved during Step 2.

 ### Step 4
 ----------